Hank Garrett: Film career

-He played a hitman dressed as a postman in Three Days of the Condor.
-During the filming a tell was needed so that the Redford character would know that Garrett was not a real postman and Redford thought of the idea to have Garrett wear Redford's shoes in the scene, that would raise suspicion.
+He played the hitman disguised as a postman in Three Days of the Condor.
+During the filming, a clue was needed so that the Redford character would know that Garrett was not a real postman, and Redford thought of the idea to have Garrett wear his shoes.
 During the filming of the fight scene, Garrett broke Redford's nose.
 Garrett won the New York Film Critics’ Award for that role.

-Garrett has co-starred with television and film notables including Peter Falk, Patrick Stewart, Kathleen Turner, Christopher Lloyd, Al Pacino, Sophia Loren, James Coburn, Robert Redford, Faye Dunaway and James Earl Jones.

 Personal life

 Garrett has been married three times.
-His first wife was Agnes Deangelis (1963-1979), second Linda DeBlasio (1982-2008) and third Deanna Marie Smith (July 23, 2017).
-Hank has two sons with whom he no longer has contact with.
+His first wife was Agnes Deangelis (1963-1979), his second was Linda Garrett (1982- 2008), and his third is Deanna Marie Smith (since July 23, 2017).
+He has two sons.

-In 2014, Garrett is active in philanthropic causes, and is on the Screen Actors Guild board.
-He lives in the San Fernando valley and is working on production of a one-man show.
+Garrett was active in philanthropic causes, and is on the Screen Actors Guild board.
+He lives in the San Fernando Valley and was last working on producing a one-man show.

+Awards

+Garrett has also been recognized as an actor with a New York Film Critics' Award and a Lifetime Achievement Award, among other awards.
+In June 2009, he was inducted into the Professional Wrestling Hall of Fame.
+He was also inducted into the Martial Arts Hall of Fame.